Scarr–Rowe effect: Additional research

 In 2003, Eric Turkheimer and colleagues replicated the effect in an analysis of the National Collaborative Perinatal Project.
 Medical, psychological, and SES data were collected for children at 8 months, 1 year, 4 years, and 7 years; at age 7 they completed the Wechsler Intelligence Scale for Children (WISC).
 The mothers' SES data were collected at their registration in the study and again at the end of the 7-year study.
 The study found that the variance in IQ in relation to SES displayed a non-linear relationship, suggesting that children from low SES families may have environmental and genetic differences, and differences in poorer environments are likely to contribute more to variations in genetic outcome than differences in higher SES environments.

-A 2018 study of 9,012 individuals found evidence for a "robust" and "highly statistically significant" effect in children born in Wisconsin during the 1930s and 1940s.
-A 2021 study of 9,546 individuals born in Michigan during the 1890s and 1950s largely replicated these findings, showing that the expressivity of polygenic proxies for educational attainment correlated with increasing real-life parental educational attainment.

 McLloyd's 1998 study looked at socioeconomic disadvantage and the impact it could have on child development as a whole, IQ being included.
 This provided a separation of socioeconomic disadvantage into two types of poverty: persistent and transitory.
 These were then compared to an advantageous socioeconomic status.
 Persistent poverty was shown to have the worst impact on IQ, as well as other aspects of child development when compared to transitory poverty and children who never experience poverty.
 This study acknowledged other variables that were likely to be associated with a low SES (for example chronic stress, harsh and inconsistent parenting, etc.).